This tale is intended to fit into the same universe as The Arc of Iapetus, though perhaps a bit earlier.

 Hixten opened the door of his observatory and stepped out.
 He had been told to lose no time in reporting his findings to his “superiors”.
 Ha, that was a laugh.
 Rather than "superiors", better to say, “those who had commissioned him”; but it didn’t matter much.
 Adjustment of terminology could wait another twenty-five hours or so, for the next and decisive syzygy...
 Meanwhile he could enjoy the stroll to the Stod Rinnerul.

 That advance base of the Tethyan humanoids, here in this equatorial Tethyan province of Dromm, stood within walking distance of Hixten's observatory.
 He trod a gleaming path, through a landscape of muted colour.
 Most of his body was almost weightless, and he swayed with each step; only his boots were attracted at all firmly by the short-range surface gravity of the small Saturnian moon.
 Gravity, here, was not of mass but of life.
 Whenever he glanced down he could see its source, the ubiquitous carpet of ultra-dense, many-hued diversity of lowly life.
 A crowded smallness was its theme.
-Even the range of its visibility obeyed a law of limitation: the landscape’s richness stretched only so far.
-Its zone moved as he moved, always extending around him in a circular zone of about five hundred yards’ radius, slightly shifting, with each step he took, the icy blur that showed beyond the circumference.
+The range of its visibility, likewise, obeyed a law of limitation.
+The landscape’s richness stretched only so far.
+Its zone moved as he moved.
+Ever shifting, it extended around him in a circular zone of about five hundred yards’ radius.
+With each step he took, the icy blur that showed beyond the circumference followed and receded.

 On his way to the Stod Rinnerul he met some of the dominant native Tethyans, the conical Tlel, who gyrated continually as they whizzed by.
 In this district of Dromm it was not unusual to meet several dozen of these mysterious and highly intelligent beings as they went about their incomprehensible business.
 Most of them topped Hixten in height; all of them exceeded him in weight.
 With their four muscular arms and their deep-seated almost invulnerable brains, they could have easily overcome any humanoid in a fight: no punch could stun a Tlel.
 Fortunate that they were un-hostile!